appcircleio/appcircle-testinium-upload-app-component/README.md

 - `AC_TESTINIUM_COMPANY_ID`: Testinium company ID.
 - `AC_TESTINIUM_TIMEOUT`: Testinium plan timeout in minutes.
 - `AC_TESTINIUM_MAX_API_RETRY_COUNT`: Determine max repetition in case of Testinium platform congestion or API errors.

+## Optional Inputs

+- `AC_TESTINIUM_ENTERPRISE_BASE_URL`: The base URL for Testinium Enterprise.
+This is required if you are using Testinium Enterprise.
+Only for Testinium cloud users, this input is not mandatory.

+## Outputs

+- `AC_TESTINIUM_UPLOADED_APP_ID`: The unique identifier for the application uploaded to Testinium.
+This ID is used to select the uploaded application on **Testinium Run Test Plan** step.
+- `AC_TESTINIUM_APP_OS`: The operating system of the uploaded application, either iOS or Android.
+This helps to run the test plan according to the platform OS in **Testinium Run Test Plan** step.